majoferenc/demo-cicd-automation-app/README.md

     nix-shell

+Don't forget that every time you want to active nix shell and work with task commands in this repo you need to execute following:

+    cd demo-cicd-automation-app
+    export NIXPKGS_ALLOW_UNFREE=1
+    nix-shell

 To stop using installed packages, just type `exit` command and your Nix session will stop.
 Search for more packages on https://search.nixos.org to try them out.